luxonis/depthai-hardware/DD2090FFC_DepthAI_4-camera_FFC/README.md

-This design is WIP and will be updated when first version of design is finished and sent out for prototyping.
+This design is WIP and will be updated when design is finished and sent out for prototyping.

 **FFC reference design DM1090FFC with support for 3 cameras is located [here](https://github.com/luxonis/depthai-hardware/tree/master/DM1090FFC_DepthAI_USB3) .**